-If parents/ guardians plan on travelling out of town or out of cell service for an extended period of time, we ask that you inform the regional Youth Program Manager.
+If parents/ guardians plan on traveling out of town or out of cell service for an extended period of time, we ask that you inform the Associate Director of Youth Programs.
 MCC always needs access to an emergency contact.

-HIGH SCHOOL EXPEDITION CARE PACKAGES AND CHECK-INS
+EXPEDITION CARE PACKAGES AND CHECK-INS

-Depending on the Expedition and logistics, there might be an opportunity to send a care package or letter to a High School Crew Member.
+Depending on the Expedition and logistics, there might be an opportunity to send a care package or letter to a Crew Member.
 If care packages are possible, please send a fun snack the entire crew can enjoy.
-The High School Crew Members are generally also able to place a call home at the mid-point of the Expedition.
+The Crew Members are generally also able to place a call home at the mid-point of the Expedition.
 If the opportunity is available for your particular Expedition, more information will be communicated to parents/guardians at their orientation or drop-off.